Popular Comedic Actress Dead at 46

 Her television career was equally impressive.
 Ash appeared in a handful of episodes of the Jennifer Lopez-led police drama “Shades of Blue” and had a recurring role on the Starz series “Survivor’s Remorse” between 2014 and 2017.
 She also starred in the 2018 BET legal drama series “In Contempt” as attorney Gwen Sullivan.

 However, Ash’s most notable role was as Bridgette Hart on the BET spoof series “Real Husbands of Hollywood,” where she appeared for four seasons.
 The show, a parody of reality TV shows, allowed Ash to showcase her comedic talents alongside Kevin Hart.
-BET remembered Ash for “being equal parts witty and funny” in a statement posted to their Instagram page on Monday: “We send our deepest condolences and love to her parents, siblings, friends, and family.
+BET remembered Ash for “being equal parts witty and funny” in a statement posted to their Instagram page: “We send our deepest condolences and love to her parents, siblings, friends, and family.
 Fly high, Queen.”

 According to IMDb, her final acting credit was earlier this year in an episode of the NBC sitcom Extended Family.
 Despite her numerous roles and achievements in Hollywood, acting was not always Ash’s planned career path.
 She initially studied medicine at Emory University before taking a detour that led her to Japan, where she worked as a backup singer for a Japanese band and began to pursue acting.